Pega-ModernDataStorageTechnologies/slides/README.md

 # Prerequisites

 * **A Laptop**
-* Basic Command-Line Skills
-Comfortably navigate directories and execute simple terminal commands.
+* **Basic Command-Line Skills**: Comfortably navigate directories and execute simple terminal commands.
-* **Git Fundamentals**
-Familiarity with cloning repositories, committing changes, and pushing to remote branches.
+* **Git Fundamentals**: Familiarity with cloning repositories, committing changes, and pushing to remote branches.
-* **GitHub Account**
-If you don’t already have one, create a free account on GitHub.
+* **GitHub Account**: If you don’t already have one, create a free account on GitHub.
-* **Access to draw.io**
-A tool for creating and collaborating on diagrams.
+* **Access to draw.io**: A tool for creating and collaborating on diagrams.

 # Agenda